How Do Rice Cookers Work? ‘Rice, Water & Heat Sensors’

 How Does A Rice Cooker Work? – Deep Dive

-A rice cooker is an appliance that if used correctly will cook the perfect rice for your needs every time.
-You simply add the required ratio of 1:2, of water and uncooked rice (typically measured either by weight or cup) to the insert, and press start!
+A rice cooker is an appliance that, if used correctly, will cook the perfect rice for your needs every time.
+You simply add the required ratio of 1:2 of water and uncooked rice (typically measured either by weight or cup) to the insert and press start!

 The machine automatically sets the time to cook the proper amount for whatever you have chosen.
-The heating element powered by thermocouple power heats up the insert until the water begins to boil at which time steam will start to cook the rice.
-The sensors tell the thermostat to revert to warm until the steaming stops.
-Lastly, the thermostat turns off when the water has been fully absorbed by the rice.
+The heating element powered by a thermocouple power heats the insert until the water begins to boil, at which time steam will start to cook the rice.

 Using a Rice Cooker

-Every rice cooker is different it can take a few tries to get a perfect balance, but once you do it’s easy!
+Every rice cooker is different.
+It can take a few tries to get a perfect balance, but once you do, it’s easy!

 Rice Cookers Instructions